-Throughout the year school entry data (SEA) is collected on children in their first four weeks of school.
+Throughout the year school entry data (SEA) is collected on children in their first six weeks of school.
 Further, comparative data is collected on children as they turn six, to determine progress made during the first year of a child’s formal schooling.

 Information & Communication Technology

-Performance music plays an integral part in the life and education of all children at Elmwood Normal.
+Performance music plays an integral part in the life and education of all children at Elmwood Normal School.
 Opportunities exist for all children to be involved in musical activities at all levels throughout the school from fundamental classroom programmes through to selected groups where membership is gained by audition.
 The following groups function on a regular basis:

 Syndicate Singing – offered at all levels

-Intinerant clases in violin, flute, clarinet, cello
+Itinerant clases in violin, flute, clarinet, cello, guitar

 Recorders offered in many classes